CodeMouse92/quantified-task-management/measures/estimation.md

 actual skill or experience as a factor.

 * **f1: Highway.** Low-skill tasks, tutorial-guided work, low-hanging fruit, housekeeping.
-* **f2: Street.** Good reference materials, close precedence.
+* **f2: Street.** Good reference materials, close precedent.
 Work occurs in relatively healthy source code.
 Some innovation may be required.
-* **f3: Off-Road.** Some reference materials, reasonable precedence.
+* **f3: Off-Road.** Some reference materials, reasonable precedent.
 Significant innovation may be required, or work may occur in somewhat unhealthy source code.
-* **f4: Trail.** Sparse reference materials, distant precedence.
+* **f4: Trail.** Sparse reference materials, distant precedent.
 Mostly innovation, or work occurs in particularly unhealthy source code.
 * **f5: Jungle.** Uncharted territory.
 This issue ticket will self-destruct in fifteen seconds.
   Good luck, Mr. Hunt.